What are managed Kafka solutions?

 Key features include:

-- Kafka Connect integration: Supports data migration, replication, and connections to Google Cloud services like BigQuery and Cloud Storage.
+- Kafka Connect integration: Supports migration, replication, and integration with BigQuery and Cloud Storage.

 Key features include: